-There will be circumstances over the coming period whereby certain qualifications / training certificates may expire.
-As the restriction to travel will prevent the re-certification for certain training or card schemes, all Registered Member will be required to follow the developments and recommendations from the training or card providers on the acceptance of expired examples i.e.
+There will be circumstances over the coming period whereby certain qualifications/training certificates may expire.
+As the restriction to travel will prevent the re-certification for certain training or card schemes, all Registered Members will be required to follow the developments and recommendations from the training or card providers on the acceptance of expired examples i.e.

 SSIP will endeavour to monitor the rapidly evolving situation and will continue to update any guidance for Registered Members and suppliers on a regular basis.

-If you are looking to gain SSIP now, please feel free to give us a call on 01752 697370 or click here to begin an online application.
+If you are looking to gain SSIP now, please feel free to give us a call on 01752 697370 or begin an online application.

-We are still able to process applications and our inhouse assessors are available to chat to you Monday – Friday if you’re having any issues with your application.
-Please note, however, that we are unable to take phone payments – but you can pay through our portal and there is a video guide below if you have any issues.
+We are still able to process applications and our in-house assessors are available to chat with you Monday – Friday if you’re having any issues with your application.
+Please note, however, that we are unable to take phone payments – but you can pay through our portal.